ryannarnoldd/SocialPI/README.md

 ## Installation

 To install this project, the user must clone the repository from GitHub (The link where you are reading this).
 The user must have Typescript installed.
-Once you are in the repository, run the command "npm install" to install the necessary packages and dependencies.
-After that, all you need to do is run the command "npm run start" to start the application.
+Once you are in the repository, run the command `npm install` to install the necessary packages and dependencies.
+After that, you need to `npm run build` to build the code, and `npm run start` to start the server.

 ## Usage